Skip to main content

 How Peel's housing needs are assessed and the service level we need to fully help our residents.

 Peel Region oversees the affordable housing system in Peel.
-We work with partners to implement our 10-year Housing and Homelessness Plan. which was developed with the community.
+We work with partners to implement our 10-year Housing and Homelessness Plan.
 The Plan was developed with the community and its main goals are to help clients get and keep housing they can afford.

 Peel is facing an affordable housing crisis that is deep, enduring, and inequitable.